crimsoncrows/NomVC/README.md

 Open the .sln (Solution) file using Visual Studio 2022 or later.

 You might see an error displayed, this is because the solution wasn’t built yet.
-Do not ignore and continue as the design will vanish completely.
+Do not click ignore and continue as the design will vanish completely.
 Before opening any form in Design View:

 Go to